openshift-labs/learn-katacoda/middleware/middleware-kogito/rules/01-create-project.md

 # Running the Application

 We will now run the Kogito application in development mode.
 This allows us to keep the application running while implementing our application logic.
-Kogito and Quarkus will _hot reload_ the application when it is acccessed and changes have been detected.
+Kogito and Quarkus will _hot reload_ the application when it is accessed and changes have been detected.

 `cd /root/projects/kogito/adult-service`{{execute}}